 As the debate over “skin in the game” in higher education continues, Income Share Agreements (ISAs) are being explored as a potential solution.
-ISAs allow a student to raise the money they need to pay for their education in exchange for a percentage of their post-graduation income.
+ISAs allow a student to raise the money they need to pay for their education.
+In exchange, the student will agree to pay back a percentage of their post-graduation income.
 Students enrolled in an ISA will only pay back money if they earn over a certain amount, and those who are very successful will never pay back more than a capped limit.
 This means that the incentives are aligned between the student and the institution: if the student gets a well-paying job, the school will earn a good return on their investment.
 On the other hand, if the student gets a low-paying job or becomes unemployed, then the institution will earn a low return — or indeed no return — on their investment.
 ISAs are starting to become more common among colleges and coding bootcamps around the world, with institutional and individual investors starting to take an interest in the ISA market and how these agreements could act as an investment opportunity.

 ISAs allow students to raise the money they need to pay for their education in exchange for a percentage of their post-graduation income.